-Shortly thereafter, the promising 22-year-old striker was signed by AS Monaco of the French first division.
-In his five seasons with Monaco (1987–92), he scored 57 goals, and the team won the French Cup in 1991.
-His exceptional dribbling and shooting skills made him a crowd favourite, and his uncompromising work ethic and technical ability landed Weah a lucrative contract with Paris Saint-Germain (PSG).
-In his most acclaimed season, he led PSG to the French Cup, to the league title, and to the semifinals of the 1995 European Champions League.
-Subsequently he transferred to AC Milan (1995–2000) in Italy’s Serie A, helping the club win the 1996 and 1999 league titles.
-In January 2000 AC Milan loaned him to Chelsea of London, where he made an important contribution to that team’s Football Association Cup triumph.
+Shortly thereafter, the promising 22-year-old striker was signed by ‘AS Monaco’ of the French first division.
+In his five seasons with Monaco (1987–92), he scored ’57’ goals, and lead the team to the ‘French Cup’ championship in 1991.
+His exceptional dribbling and shooting skills made him a crowd favorite, and his uncompromising work ethics and technical ability landed Weah a lucrative contract with Paris Saint-Germain (PSG).
+In his most acclaimed season, Weah led PSG to the French Cup, the league title, semifinals of the 1995 European Champions League.
+Subsequently he transferred to ‘A C Milan’ (1995–2000) in Italy’s Series A. Assisting the club to win the ‘1996 and 1999’ league titles.
+In January 2000, AC Milan loaned him to Chelsea of London, where he made an important contribution to that team’s ‘Football Association Cup’ triumph.
 At the end of his career, he played briefly with Manchester City and Marseille in France.
 Weah scored more goals and played in more matches than any other African professional in Europe.

-Though Weah established a new home for his family in New York City, he maintained close ties to Liberia, where he is known as “King George” and enjoys considerable popularity.
-Liberia, wracked by poverty and civil war in the 1990s, was able to sustain the Lone Star—the national team—only with the assistance of Weah, who played for, coached, and to a large extent financed the team.
-In 2002, after the Lone Star nearly qualified for the World Cup and then performed poorly at the African Cup of Nations, Weah retired from football.
+Though Weah established a new home for his family in New York City, he maintained close ties to Liberia where he’s known as “King George” with an considerable amount of popularity.
+Liberia wrecked by poverty and civil war in the 1990s, was able to sustain ‘Lone Star’ the only national team with the assistance of Weah.
+Leading his talent and services to the team where needed.
+Be it, Player, Coach and Financial Investor.
+In 2002, after the Lone Star nearly qualifying for the World Cup, followed by performing poorly at the ‘African Cup of Nations’, Weah decided to retire from football.

 Following the ouster of Pres.
 Charles Taylor in 2003, Weah returned to Liberia as a goodwill ambassador for the United Nations.
-In 2005 he ran for president of the country as a member of the Congress for Democratic Change (CDC) party.
-After winning the first round of voting, he was defeated by Ellen Johnson Sirleaf of the Unity Party (UP) in the runoff election in November 2005.
-Weah initially challenged the election results in court, but he dropped his case the following month.
+In 2005 he ran for president of the country as a member of the Congress For Democratic Change (CDC) party.
+After winning the first round of voting, he was defeated by ‘Ellen Johnson Sirleaf’ of the Unity Party (UP) in the runoff election in November 2005.
+Weah initially challenged the election results in court, deciding to drop his case the following month.

 In December 2014 Weah ran for the position of a senator of Montserrado county under the banner of the CDC.
-He handily defeated his nearest opponent, Robert Sirleaf (one of the president’s sons), taking 78 percent of the vote to Sirleaf’s almost 11 percent.
-Two years later, in an effort to consolidate opposition strength in preparation for the 2017 elections, Weah’s CDC merged with two other parties to form the Coalition for Democratic Change (CDC).
-Weah was the CDC’s candidate in the October 2017 presidential election, with Jewel Howard Taylor, senator for Bong county and former wife of the ousted president Taylor, as his running mate.
+He handily defeated his nearest opponent, Robert Sirleaf (one of the president’s sons), taking 78 percent of the vote to Sirleaf’s just below 11 percent.
+Two years later in an effort to consolidate opposition strength in preparation for the 2017 elections, Weah’s CDC merged with two other parties to form the Coalition for Democratic Change (CDC).
+Weah was the CDC’s candidate in the ‘October 2017’ presidential election, with Jewel Howard Taylor, senator for Bong county and former wife of the ousted president Taylor, as his running mate.

-Weah was the top vote-getter in the first round of voting, winning about 38 percent in the October 10 poll.
-He and his nearest challenger, Vice President Joseph Boakai, who represented the UP and received about 29 percent of the vote, advanced to the November 7 runoff election.
-The election was indefinitely postponed, however, after the Supreme Court ruled on November 6 that the electoral commission could not hold the poll until the commission had finished investigating allegations of fraud and incompetence filed by the third-place winner, Charles Brumskine, and his Liberty Party (LP).
+Weah was the top vote recipient in the first round of voting, winning about 38 percent in the October 10, 2017 poll.
+He and his nearest challenger, Vice President Joseph Boakai, represented the ‘UP’ and received about 29 percent of the vote.
+Both advanced to the ‘November 7th’ runoff election.
+The election was indefinitely postponed.
+However, after the Supreme Court ruled on November 6th, the electoral commission could not hold the election until the commission had finished investigating allegations of fraud and incompetence filed by the third-place winner Charles Brumskine, and his Liberty Party (LP).
 The LP’s complaints had the support of other political parties, including the UP.
-Furthermore, the UP alleged that Johnson Sirleaf had interfered in the electoral process to Weah’s benefit—a charge which she denied.
-After the electoral commission concluded its investigation and dismissed the LP’s allegations, on December 7 the Supreme Court dismissed an appeal filed by the UP and LP and ordered the runoff election to be held.
-The election was held on December 26, and Weah won an easy victory, garnering more than 60 percent of the vote.
+Furthermore, the UP alleged that Johnson Sirleaf had interfered in the electoral process to Weah’s benefit—a charge she has denied.
+After the electoral commission concluded its investigation and dismissed the LP’s allegations, on December 7th, the Supreme Court dismissed an appeal filed by the UP and LP and ordered the runoff election to be held.
+The election was held on December 26, 2017 which Weah claimed his victory.
+Garnering more than 60 percent of the vote.
 He was inaugurated on January 22, 2018, which marked the first transfer of power between two democratically elected leaders in Liberia since 1944.